 Alternatively, landlord legal expenses insurance can be purchased for £55 on a standalone basis.

 Rent guarantee insurance covers your monthly rental income if your tenants stop paying.
-You can usually make a claim on your policy once your tenants have fallen one month behind with their rent.
-Your insurance will then continue to pay out for a fixed period, or until the tenant is evicted.
-Some policies continue to provide a reduced level of cover for up to 2 months after you regain possession of the property to allow time for you to source a new tenant.
+You can make a claim on your policy once your tenants have fallen two month payments behind with their rent.
+Subject to claim acceptance your insurance will then continue to pay out for a fixed period, or until the tenant is evicted.

 Under normal circumstance landlord insurance usually covers Loss of Rent following a claim under the main policy.
 However, if your tenants simply stop paying their rent then your landlord’s insurance will not cover this and you would need a separate legal expenses and rent guarantee insurance which would provide cover to evict the tenant and pay your rent during the process.

-If your landlord’s insurance pays out in the event of a claim for loss or damage caused, for example by fire or flood, that means your tenants can no longer stay in the property then any rental income lost is usually cover by loss of rent cover included in the main policy.
-However, if you tenant simply stops paying their rent but remains in your property you would require additional legal expense and rent guarantee insurance to help you evict the tenant and pay the missing rent during the process.
+If your landlord’s insurance pays out in the event of a claim for loss or damage caused, for example by fire or flood, that means your tenants can no longer stay in the property then any rental income lost is usually covered by loss of rent cover included in the main policy.
+However, if your tenant simply stops paying their rent but remains in your property you would require additional legal expenses and rent guarantee insurance to help you evict the tenant and pay the missing rent during the process.

 Two forms of ID are required and one must be photographic.

 Yes, the insurance is based on the property.
 As long as the new tenant has passed referencing and there is a tenancy agreement in place then the insurance will be valid.

 There is no legal requirement for the product, although it is highly advisable if you rely on the rental income.